 From mid-October to December, the herds pick up the pace as the short rains lure them southwards.
 The grass on the Mara plains are short due to the constant grazing by the large herds of zebra and wildebeest.
 As the rains decrease and the grass begins to dry up, the wildebeest head south in search of greener pasture.
 After passing through Naboisho Conservancy the Northern Migration arrives in the Mara just in time to greet their Southern sisters and brothers- a family reunion with more than 1.5 million attendees!
 On their way back to Lloita the Northern Migration once again roam through Naboisho, staying with us until the end of the year.
 This is a great time to watch the Migration gradually spilling from the Masai Mara back into the north-east Serengeti.

-From December to beginning of January.
+From December to the beginning of January.
 Rather than being whitened by snow, the Maasai Mara plains are covered with rich wildlife species.
 More than any other time of the year, Christmas is a time for celebration, for reflection, for family, and for friendship.
-Preparations are underway to create a unique celebration for our Christmas visitors, hoping to escape the chill of wintertime in Europe.
-At Basecamp we also create fun and interactive programs for your children to explore the flora, fauna, culture and geography of our fascinating area.
+Preparations are underway to create a unique celebration for our Christmas visitors, hoping to escape the chill of wintertime.
+At Basecamp we also create fun and interactive programs for your children to explore the flora, fauna and beautiful culture of the Maasai people while on a Masai Mara safari.
 This is indeed a special time for Basecamp, as these principles are the core aspects of the Basecamp philosophy.
 At Basecamp we are lucky enough to be more than a business – we are a family.